victoreram/Springboard-Data-Science/GenreClustering/Report/FinalReport.md

 ## [Data Wrangling](https://github.com/victoreram/Springboard-Data-Science/blob/master/GenreClustering/DataCleaning.ipynb)
 ### tracks
-`tracks.csv` is the 'meat' of this dataset and contains most of the information I need.
+`tracks.csv` is the 'meat' of this dataset and contains most of the information needed.
 This file is multi-indexed into 3 parent indexes: album, artist, track.
 There are a total of 52 columns initially and not all are relevant for the purpose of this project.
 The relevant child columns for each parent index are the following:
 - track: genres_top, genres, genres_all, id
 - artist: name
 - album: date_released, title

 The multiindex can be sliced as follows: tracks[('parent_index','child_index')].
 So, to access track's bit_rate column, you would access it by: tracks[('track', 'bit_rate')].
-In DataCleaning.ipynb, I remove a lot of unnecessary columns which allowed me to remove the multiindex without loss of important data.
+In DataCleaning.ipynb, Removing unnecessary columns led to the removal the multiindex without loss of important data.

 ### genres
 This spreadsheet is mainly used to translate genre ID's to the name of the genres.

 ### echonest
-This file contains a subset of audio features I need for each track.
-Tracks which have the audio features I need are merged with tracks.
+This file contains a subset of audio features for each track.
+Tracks which have the audio features are merged with tracks.

 ### Merging into a Unified DataFrame
 The code is written in the notebook above.
 Here is a short summary of some of the steps: